-The certification validity period mentioned above would apply for systems that are not continuously trained (online systems).
+The certification validity period mentioned above would apply to systems that are not continuously trained (online systems).
 In cases where training is continuous during deployment, the certificate needs to be renewed at a higher frequency as decided by the certifying agent.
-Such frequency shall be at least once in a quarter.
+Such frequency shall be at least once a quarter.
+The preparator of the report is accountable for keeping it up to date and sending the updated report to the consumer of its previous version.